Lapin0t/phd-manuscript/main/02_games.typ

 ]

-We will not prove here that this iteration operator satisfies the requirements of complete Elgot monads.
+We will not prove here that this iteration operator satisfies the requirements of complete #nm[Elgot] monads.
 These properties could be useful for reasoning about interaction trees constructed by iteration, but they are quite limited compared to something such as uniqueness of solutions.
 The prime shortcoming of these coherence properties, is that they are limited to rearranging equation systems.